gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 * A better solution would be to disable minifier on some libs, and let us build and supply the minified and map files.
 Actually you can override the UIPortalApplication.gtmpl script in portal module, filter js paths and remove the "-min" when you need...but it's tricky :)
 It would be great if exo/gatein come with a parameter in module definition !
+* I've recently heard about <a href="http://www.webjars.org/">webjars</a>, it's probably a more elegant way

 # Deploying